 2. Informing the general public about what's happening.

 On many occasions we have produced and installed Printed Site Hoardings for institutions like the National Trust.
 Typically, the printed panels will tell a story of how a certain building is being renovated or transformed.
 It is common for these site hoardings to have an additional feature called a 'Vision Window'.
-We usually cut a number of apertures into the hoarding panels and glaze using anti shatter polycarbonate.
+We usually cut a number of apertures into the hoarding panels and glaze using polycarbonate.
 Vision Windows allow members of the general public an opportunity to watch the progress of the works behind the security perimeter fencing.

 3. Disguising and making safe unsightly building or ground works.